-Canada Mortgage and Housing Corporation (CMHC) conducts the Rental Market Survey (RMS) every year in October 1 to estimate the relative strengths in the rental market.
-The survey is conducted on a sample basis in all urban areas with populations of 10,000 or more, and targets only privately initiated structures with at least three rental units, which have been on the market for at least three months.
+CMHC conducts the annual Rental Market Survey in October to estimate the relative strengths in the rental market.
+The survey is conducted on a sample basis in all urban areas with populations of 10,000 or more.
+It targets only privately initiated structures with at least 3 rental units, which have been on the market for at least 3 months.

-CMHC’s Rental Market Survey provides a snapshot of vacancy, availability (outside Quebec), and turnover rates and average rents in both new and existing structures.
-There also exists a measure for the change in rent that is calculated based on existing structures only.
-The estimate is based on structures that were common to the survey sample for both the previous year and the current Rental Market Surveys.
+CMHC’s Rental Market Survey provides a snapshot of vacancy and turnover rates and average rents in both new and existing structures.
+We also provide a measure for the change in rent that is calculated based on existing structures only.
+The estimate is based on structures that were common to the survey sample.
+That is, for both the previous year and the current Rental Market Surveys.

-The change in rent in existing structures is an estimate of the change in rent that the landlords charge and removes compositional effects on the rent level movement due to new buildings, conversions, and survey sample rotation.
+The change in rent in existing structures is an estimate.
+It is the change in rent that the landlords charge and removes compositional effects on the rent level movement due to new buildings, conversions, and survey sample rotation.

 The rent levels in new and existing structures are also published.
-While the per cent change in rents in existing structures published in the reports are statistically significant, changes in rents that one might calculate based on rent levels in new and existing structures may or may not be statistically significant.
+The per cent change for the rent in existing structures published are statistically significant.
+The changes in rents that may be calculated based on new and existing structures rent levels may not have the same significance.

 - Rental Apartment Structure:

-- Any building containing three or more rental units, of which at least one unit is not ground oriented.
+- Any building containing 3 or more rental units, of which at least 1 unit is not ground oriented.
 Owner-occupied units are not included in the rental building unit count.

 - Rental Row (Townhouse) Structure: